bandframework/bandframework/software/README.md

 # BAND Framework software
 This contains the core software tools for the BAND Framework.
+The main BAND Framework README is [here](../README.md).

 **Read [CONTRIBUTING](/CONTRIBUTING.rst), and the [bandframework/resources/bandsdk](/resources/sdkpolicies/)
 referenced therein, before attempting to contribute to this directory.**